VAT registrations and simplifications in Poland

 - Certain services that are subject to the zero rate, check the list of those services under Regulation of the Minister of Finance on the determination of taxpayers who are not required to submit a registration application.
 To read more about the conditions to be met to apply the exemption from VAT registration go to the section "When you can (but don't have to) register for VAT".

+There is no registration threshold for foreign non-established companies in Poland.
+For these businesses, a registration is required prior to the first taxable transaction made in Poland.
 The VAT registration threshold for established Poland companies is PLN 200,000.
 This limit does not apply to non-established businesses.

 Fiscal representative requirements in Poland